prasadganta/azurewithcosmos/README.md

 # azurewithcosmos
+# How to deploy spirngboot application using cosmos db
+# Creating the docker image and pushing to  Azure container registery
-# This is the example to add springboot app to deploy AK service with using Azure Container Regsitery
+# Deploying the image into Azure Kubernates service  using Azure container registery
-# Using Cosmos DB internally

 # Prerequisites
   1. Azure subcription you should have